- Perennials, Bulbs & Flowers

 Fruit plants and trees available at Gurney's

-Your fruit tree may arrive as a bareroot plant or a potted fruit plant.
+Your fruit tree may arrive as a bareroot plant or a potted plant.
 If it's bareroot, soak it in water for about 15 minutes before planting.
 Dig a hole that allows the roots to spread.
 Many people dig a hole that is about twice the size of the container.
 The graft or bud union (swollen area on the trunk, about 4-6 inches above the roots of all fruit trees) must be 1-2 inches above the soil surface (after settling).
 Dwarf trees should be staked.
 After planting, water the tree weekly during the growing season.
 Read more on how to plant and care for fruit trees.